naveenrajm7/naveenrajm7.github.io/_posts/2018-06-03-TechGig-2018-semi-final-flood-in-the-jungle.md

 ### Problem Statement

 A group of monkeys ave living Sunderbans invests There are **N** trees in Sunderbans (numbered from **0** to **N-1**) on which these monkeys live.
-Every year floods hit the forest of Sunderbans The monkeys have a tradition of meeting on a tree after the ﬂood.
+Every year floods hit the forest of Sunderbans The monkeys have a tradition of meeting on a tree after the flood.

-Last night Sunderbans has been hit hard by a sudden flood and The ﬂood was very strong and it has submerged everything except the mighty trees on which the monkeys live
+Last night Sunderbans has been hit hard by a sudden flood and The flood was very strong and it has submerged everything except the mighty trees on which the monkeys live

 All the monkeys now have to meet on some tree.
-Due to the ﬂood the trees have became weak so jumping from them is dangerous .**Whenever a monkey jumps from a tree A to a tree B, the tree A gets submerged a little while the tree B remains unaffected**.
+Due to the flood the trees have became weak so jumping from them is dangerous .**Whenever a monkey jumps from a tree A to a tree B, the tree A gets submerged a little while the tree B remains unaffected**.
 The monkeys don't know how in swim.
 So they move from one tree to another tree by jumping.
 Every tree has been assigned a 2D - co ordinate value A monkey can only jump between two tress if the euclidean distance between them is less than or equal to c, c is called the jumping capacity of the monkeys

 The trees have threshold values The threshold value of the  ith tree is given by **ti**.
 It means that no more than ti monkeys can jump off from the ith tree